vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/3-vector-stores.md

     eval:
       enabled: true
     rag:                  # 👈 Add this
       enabled: true       # 👈 Add this
     ```

+    FOR PROD:

+    ```yaml
+    ---
+    chart_path: charts/llama-stack-operator-instance
+    eval:
+      enabled: true
+    rag:                        # 👈 Add this
+      enabled: true             # 👈 Add this
+      milvus:                   # 👈 Add this
+        service: "milvus-prod"  # 👈 Add this
+    ```

     This will update our Llama Stack to point to our newly deployed Milvus Vector Database, if you are curious how this looks like, you can find the `llama-stack-config` inside ConfigMaps in either your test or dev environment.

-7. Let's push the changes for Argo CD to make the necessary changes.
+1. Let's push the changes for Argo CD to make the necessary changes.

     ```bash
     cd /opt/app-root/src/genaiops-gitops